 Sheep, being multi-purpose animals, have always been a part of many cultures.
-Recently, a breed of sheep dubbed the “world’s cutest sheep” has been taking the world by storm, and it’s not hard to see why.
+A breed of sheep dubbed the “world’s cutest sheep” has been taking the world by storm, and it’s not hard to see why.

 The Valais Blacknose sheep are unbelievably cute.
 Their snow-white shaggy fleece is soft and incredibly fluffy.
 Their faces and hocks are black and their eyes are hidden under stringy wool.

 We're 11 weeks old now.
 Hurry up with our treats!